This is another personal story that may well have caused a bit of the ‘crazy’ which seems to have been present for almost all of my life.

 Having said all of that, my mother was determined to produce a well haired daughter; no daughter of hers would be allowed to suffer the indignity of bad hair days.
 And so my mother remained committed to this ritual, albeit a somewhat unorthodox practice.
 She remained committed for a full 730 days.
 That is will power, dedication, and sheer determination.

 And then it happened, the little dark follicles appeared!
 One could only imagine that this was a day of great celebration and extreme relief.
 I believe that the brandy cure was applied for another few months just to ‘make sure’.
-It worked and I now have what could be called a good head of hair, blonde, no longer dark (but that’s a topic for a different occasion).
+It worked and I now have what could be called a good mop of hair (I suspect the brandy had something to do with this).

 Is there a moral to this story?
 Oh yes there is, in fact there are a few;-